SeleniumHQ/seleniumhq.github.io/docs_source_files/content/worst_practices/file_downloads.es.md

 {{% notice info %}}
 <i class="fas fa-language"></i> Page being translated from
-English to {LANGUAGE}.
-Do you speak {LANGUAGE}?
+English to Spanish.
+Do you speak Spanish?
 Help us to translate it by sending us pull requests!
 {{% /notice %}}